Grammars for Document Spanners: Expressive Power and Closure Properties

-The class of \emph{generalized core spanners} is obtained by adding the difference operator.
-That is, it is defined as the closure of regex formulas under union, natural join, projection, string equality, and difference.
-We say that two classes $\mathcal{S},\mathcal{S}\p$ of spanners are \emph{incomparable} if both $\mathcal{S} \setminus \mathcal{S}\p$ and $\mathcal{S}\p \setminus \mathcal{S}$ are not empty. \propincomp{The classes of core spanners and generalized core spanners are each incomparable with the class of context-free spanners.} \begin{proposition} \propincomp \end{proposition}
+Generalized core spanners are the closure of regex formulas under union, natural join, projection, string equality, and difference.

+We say that two classes $\mathcal{S},\mathcal{S}\p$ of spanners are \emph{incomparable} if both $\mathcal{S} \setminus \mathcal{S}\p$ and $\mathcal{S}\p \setminus \mathcal{S}$ are not empty. \propincomp{The classes of core spanners and generalized core spanners are each incomparable with the class of context-free spanners.} \begin{proposition} \propincomp \end{proposition} \begin{proof} We observe that extraction grammars associated with the empty set of variables are equivalent to context-free grammars and, hence, capture the context-free languages.

+The class of core spanners is not contained in the class of context-free spanners since the language $\{ww \,| \,w\in \Sigma^* \}$ is not context-free yet there is a Boolean core spanner $P$ that defines it~\cite{DBLP:journals/jacm/FaginKRV15} (that is, $P(w') \ne \emptyset$ if and only if $w'\in \{ww \,| \,w\in \Sigma^* \}$).
+This also shows that the class of generalized core spanners is not contained in that of context-free spanners.

+The class of context-free spanners is not contained in that of core spanners since the language $\{ \ta^n \tb^n | n \ge 1 \}$ is context free and yet it is not accepted by Boolean core spanners~\cite{DBLP:journals/jacm/FaginKRV15}, and not by generalized core spanners~\cite{DBLP:journals/corr/abs-1912-06110}. \end{proof}